3C0D/obsidian_vocabulary_cards_review/README.md

 The **↺ button** is used to synchronize the codeblock after editing the markdown page below.

-Titles will be ignored.
-So you can use them to organize and **to fold the content under the codeblock**.

 The card selection process employs a weighted random system.
 The number of right and wrong answers is limited to 9.
 Cards with 9 right answers are rarely displayed while cards with 9 wrong answers are displayed often.